dchambers/dchambers.github.io/_posts/articles/2015-10-25-testing-react-components-with-teaspoon-and-unexpected.md

 ## Performance

-Tests written this way to seem to execute very quickly.
+Tests written this way seem to execute very quickly.
 To give you an idea, here are the performance figures when running the complete set of tests on my machine:

 ~~~
 TodoMVC App